Federal Science Expenditures and Personnel, Activities in the Social Sciences and Natural Sciences

 Federal Government departments, agencies, commissions, boards and crown corporations either performing Science & Technology (S&T) activities or have a budgetary allocation to fund S&T.

 This questionnaire is designed to cover inputs to research and development (R&D) and related scientific activities (RSA) including source of funds, expenditures by activity, performer, socio-economic objective, and region as well as personnel engaged in science and technology.
-The latest revision to the questionnaire was completed in 2002.
-The form conforms to guidelines established by the OECD in the Frascati Manual (2002).
+The latest revision to the questionnaire's definitions was completed in 2016 and approved by the Questionnaire Design Resource Centre (QDRC).
+The form conforms to guidelines established by the OECD in the Frascati Manual (2015).